 What you will study

 This module begins by setting out the changing and contested nature of the United Kingdom and how a geographical perspective helps us to understand change.
 This is introduced through the key module concept of ‘place’ and how place is always the product of its connections to other places, other times, and the effects of power.
 Place in this context is framed as a ‘multiplicity’, where it always exists in multiple and changing forms.
-The short introductory block of the module also introduces you to the history of the discipline of geography from its origins in the Royal Geographical Society in the 1830s and its association with Empire and colonialism through the nineteenth and early twentieth century.
+The short introductory block of the module also introduces you to the history of the discipline of Geography from its origins in the Royal Geographical Society in the 1830s and its association with Empire and colonialism through the nineteenth and early twentieth centuries.

 We then explore some of the continuities and changes in geographical practice and outline how contemporary geographers carry out their work through the development of particular ‘geographical sensibilities’.

-In Block 2 you will consider how particular identities emerge in relation to place, how populations are ordered and understood and how places become made and remade, processes which are framed by the block concept of ‘assemblage’.
+In Block 2 you will consider how particular identities emerge in relation to place, how populations are ordered and understood and how places become made and re-made, processes which are framed by the block concept of ‘assemblage’.

 In Block 3 you will consider the connections and disconnections that are formed between people and places through traditions and festivals, migration for work and study and the relationship between global interdependence and economic change.
 All of these are framed by the block concept of ‘mobility’.